jake-knerr/cogent/README.md

 "State" is any data used or displayed by the application.

+#### Components that own state are the only component that can mutate the state.

+They can expose methods that can be called by other components that affect the state, but external code cannot change the state otherwise.

 #### A component has a view that is parented by a single top-level HTMLElement.

 Think of HTML/CSS as the language to describe the view.